-Background: Amy White is an executive assistant at Bellwether Education Partners.
-She got her start working as a page in the Ohio Senate while in college, followed that track to land an assistant press secretary position at the Statehouse, and eventually worked her way to rural Ohio to start a family, where she found a challenging but rewarding position with an outdoor girls’ rehabilitation facility.
+Background: Amy White is an executive assistant at Bellwether.
+She got her start working as a page in the Ohio Senate while in college, followed that track to land an assistant press secretary position at the Statehouse, and eventually worked her way to rural Ohio to start a family, where she found a challenging but rewarding position with a girls’ outdoor rehabilitation facility.
 Working as the marketing and admissions coordinator and a member of the management team, she got her first glimpse at how those girls were experiencing large gaps in their educational careers due to foster home placements, juvenile court, and lack of parental support.

-Amy has worked as an executive assistant for a number of influential clients, including a former Obama administration staff member and a National Audubon Society vice president.
-Finally, as president of her local elementary school PTO, Amy has been instrumental in providing family enrichment programs and planning fundraisers to help cover the costs of extra expenses at the school, such as field trips, computers, book fairs, and much more.
+Amy has worked as an executive assistant for a number of influential leaders, including a former Obama administration staff member and a National Audubon Society vice president.
+Finally, as past president of her local elementary school PTO for a decade, Amy has been instrumental in providing family enrichment programs and planning fundraisers to help cover the costs of extra expenses at the school, such as field trips, computers, and book fairs.

 Amy holds a bachelor’s in news/editorial journalism from Ohio State University.
 She and her husband, Jacob, have three children, Sara, Mason, and Max.